Universality in one-dimensional hierarchical coalescence processes: Recursive identities in the OCP: Proof of Theorem Recursive identities in the OCP: Proof of Theorem 2.14

-\begin{proof}[Proof of Lemma \ref{pesante2}] The proof follows the main arguments in the proof of Lemma \ref{pesante1}, hence we skip some details.
-As in the proof of Lemma \ref{pesante1} we work with the one--epoch coalescence process with law $\bbP_{ \otimes _{k+1} \mu}$.
+This ends the proof of Lemma \ref{pesante1}. \end{pf*} \begin{pf*}{Proof of Lemma \ref{pesante2}} The proof follows the main arguments in the proof of Lemma \ref{pesante1}, hence we skip some details.
+As in the proof of Lemma~\ref{pesante1} we work with the one-epoch coalescence process with law $\bbP_{ \otimes_{k+1} \mu}$.